Master of Arts Program

 In addition, students in the Day School Teaching concentration and Educational Leadership in Synagogues and Communal Settings concentration must take two education electives at the 5000 level (taking doctoral level courses [8000 level] requires permission of the Dean's Office).

-Students are required to complete a two-semester practicum consisting of one and a half days (in the case of the Educational Leadership in Synagogues and Communal Settings concentration), two days (in the case of the Day School Teaching concentration), and 20 hours a week (in the case of the Experiential Education concentration) of fieldwork experience per week.
+Students are required to complete a two-semester practicum consisting of one and a half days (in the case of the Educational Leadership in Synagogues and Communal Settings concentration) or two days (in the case of the Day School Teaching concentration) of fieldwork experience per week.
 The practicum takes place within the student's area of concentration.
 Practicum placements are arranged only by the faculty practicum coordinators.

 Students are required to successfully complete the following courses before enrolling in the practicum of their choice.

-The Experiential Education concentration and Educational Leadership in Synagogues and Communal Settings concentrations have additional courses that must be taken prior to registration in the practicum, as detailed below.
+The Educational Leadership in Synagogues and Communal Settings concentration has additional courses that must be taken prior to or concurrently with the practicum, as detailed below.

 6. Areas of Concentration

-Students are required to choose one of the following three areas of concentration:
+Students are required to choose one of the following two areas of concentration:

 Day School Teaching (12 credits)